-The policies seek to protect and conserve the statutory World, National and Commonwealth heritage values, as well as the potential World Heritage values of the island, as identified in the previous sections of this plan.
+The policies seek to protect and conserve the statutory World, National and Commonwealth heritage values of the island, as identified in the previous sections of this plan.
 The policies also aim to provide management guidance and these are reflected in the proposed Outcomes in this plan.
-The policies have been primarily derived from the Draft-Convict and Dockyard Conservation Management Plans.
+The policies have been primarily derived from the Convict and Dockyard Conservation Management Plans.
 The table presents policies applicable to the entire island and more specific policies to protect the values of Cockatoo's convict, institutional and dockyard history.
-Excerpts from the World, National and, Commonwealth and potential World Heritage-values have been included throughout the table to emphasise the link between the values and the policies.
+Excerpts from the World, National and Commonwealth values have been included throughout the table to emphasise the link between the values and the policies.